WeilabMSU/mGLI-KDA/README.md

 | PDBbind-v2016 [result](./Results)      |4057|3767  | 290 |**0.862** |1.671|

 Note, twenty gradient boosting regressor tree (GBRT) models were built for each dataset with distinct random seeds such that initialization-related errors can be addressed.
 The mGLI-based features and transformer-based features were paired with GBRT, respectively.
-The consensus predictions were obtained using predictions from the two types of models.
+The consensus predictions (\#{mGLI-all & mGLI-lig-all,TF} or \#{mGLI-bin & mGLI-lig-all,TF}) were obtained using predictions from the two types of models.
 The predictions can be found in the [results](./Results) folder.